klippa-app/go-libtiff/README.md

 Note: this library does not provide direct access to all libtiff methods yet, please open an issue if you want to see a method added.

+**Todo**:

+* Create error/warning handler so that libtiff errors are passed to Go
+* Implement more libtiff methods
+* Implement Open options such as memory limits.

 ## libtiff

 This project uses the libtiff library (https://libtiff.gitlab.io/libtiff/) to process the TIFF files .